uccl-project/uccl-project.github.io/src/content/posts/about-uccl.md

 However, networking techniques especially the host network transport on RDMA NICs are hard to adapt and evolve to better suit the needs of ML workloads.
 Essentially, hardware changes are time-consuming and take much longer time than software changes.
 This can lead to a **mismatch between the application needs and existing hardware optimizations**, which often translates into poor performance.

-* Meta has reported that DCQCN — a popular congestion control (CC) algorithm in datacenters supported by RDMA NICs—does not work well for LLM training workloads with low flow entropy and high traffic burstiness.
-As a result, Meta decided to disable the CC support in NICs and instead implement traffic scheduling at the application layer.
-* DeepSeek disabled the CC when running large-scale all-to-all for serving MoE models.
-However, running a large-scale RDMA network without CC is brittle, as it can lead to deadlocks, head-of-line blocking, and pervasive congestion
-* Alibaba has observed severe performance degradation for collective communication during LLM training.
-This was due to the high level of flow collisions, which in turn was caused by the RDMA NICs supporting only single-flow/path per connection.
-To avoid this problem, Alibaba has redesigned the network topology for LLM training using a rail-optimized dual-plane architecture.
-However, such a redesign is costly to build and maintain.
+Operational evidence from several large-scale deployments underscores the problem.
+Meta found that DCQCN—the congestion-control scheme implemented in most datacenter NICs—performed poorly for large-language-model (LLM) training traffic, which exhibits low flow entropy and pronounced burstiness.
+To restore efficiency, Meta disabled NIC-level congestion control entirely and shifted traffic scheduling into the application layer.
+DeepSeek reached a similar conclusion while serving mixture-of-experts (MoE) models: it disabled congestion control to sustain the required all-to-all exchanges, but doing so left the RDMA fabric vulnerable to deadlocks, head-of-line blocking, and pervasive congestion.
+Alibaba diagnosed a different bottleneck: collective communication slowed dramatically because each RDMA connection could use only a single path, producing severe flow collisions.
+Their remedy was a rail-optimized dual-plane topology—a substantial re-engineering effort undertaken solely to compensate for limitations of existing NIC transport.
+Collectively, these experiences highlight the need for transport mechanisms that can be extended or replaced in software, without waiting for a new generation of hardware.

 ## UCCL: a software-only extensible transport layer for GPU networking.